Python-SIP/sip/sphinx/introduction.rst

 License
 -------

 SIP is licensed under similar terms as Python itself.
-SIP places no restrictions on the license you may apply to the bindings you create.
+SIP is also licensed under the GPL (both v2 and v3).
+It is your choice as to which license you use.
+If you choose the GPL then any bindings you create must be distributed under the terms of the GPL.

 Features